Richie McCaw and wife Gemma promote turmeric in first ad together

 Read more: Richie rich: The value of Brand McCaw

-This campaign seemed to have different flavour than other brands - like Adidas or Powerade - that used younger sports stars.
+The campaign seemed to have a different flavour than other brands - like Adidas or Powerade - that used younger sports stars.

-The McCaws appealed to a wide demographic and would've been able to command top dollar for any endorsement they did, she said
+The McCaws appealed to a wide demographic and would have been able to command top dollar for any endorsement they did, she said.

 "He and Gemma embody the image of a fun, athletic, humble, down-to-earth pair, attributes we traditionally aspire to as Kiwis."